BAAI-DCAI/Dataset-Pruning/README.md

-If you want the condensed ImageNet1K/21K and LAION2B, feel free to contact us: zhaobo@baai.ac.cn .
+We have released some coresets of ImageNet-1K/21K.
+More coresets are coming!
+If you urgently need the compressed ImageNet-1K/21K or LAION-2B, feel free to contact us: zhaobo@baai.ac.cn.